astronomy-commons/hipscat/src/hipscat/pixel_math/README.md

 To get this bounding box, we
 - find a `scale` factor to apply to the original healpixel boundaries that increases the resolution by one `margin_threshold`
 - sample a set of points along the boundary of a healpixel
-- apply an affine transformation to these points
+- apply an affine transformation to these points to center them on the original healpixel

 resulting in a box that covers a border region of one `margin_threshold` around the original healpixel.